spitsh/spitsh/README.md

 ok Cmd<nc>,"nc command exists now";
 ```

-And now that should work on both the RHEL and Debian families of
+And now it should work on both the RHEL and Debian families of
-linux distributions.
+Linux distributions.

 ```
 spit --in-docker=ubuntu:latest compile install-nc.spt